-“That’s terrible, how has he managed to survive?”
+“That’s so sad, how has he managed to survive?”
 I ask, reminded of the similar fate that met Pebbles and Bambam, our sons’ childhood rabbits (yes back in that seemingly serene garden.)

 “Oh he hides, he’s wily, that Jack rabbit!”
-Phil says in his lyrical Kiwi strains.
+Phil says in his lyrical Kiwi strain.

 On the final evening at the Royal Embassy Resort, only Barb and I had stayed on.
-The other writers had flown back to their homes in the U.S., KL or Dubai; the rest had returned to their homes in Phuket, the island they had come to love.
+The other writers had flown back to their homes in the U.S., KL and Dubai; the rest had returned to their homes in Phuket, the island they had come to love.
 Barb and I made our way to what had become our favourite restaurant, ‘Bua’, perched on stilts overlooking the gentle waves of Kamala beach.
 Bua, the omnipresent lotus, sacred symbol of this fertile land, rising up from muddy waters to attain perfection.
-I felt an overwhelming sense of gratitude for the week that had just been, yes, it had pretty much been perfect.
+I felt an overwhelming sense of gratitude for the week that had just been.

 “Well, my dear, cheers to a wonderful week, we were meant to be here indeed!”
 We chunked our coconuts together, setting the Pina Colada aswirl.
 It didn’t matter who had voiced the sentiment, we would part the next morning knowing we’d made a friend for life.

 Early the next morning we took one final walk together, turning left from our resort